veropadon/veropadon/README.md

 ### Hi 👋, I'm Veronica (she/her)

-Full Stack Developer 👩‍💻, grounded in quality analysis and bilingual customer support. 🔭 I'm enhancing my Front End Software Development acumen at Promineo Tech and Bridgevalley Community & Technical College, while also delving into AI/Machine Learning at Codecademy.
+Full Stack Developer 👩‍💻, grounded in Quality analysis and Bilingual Navigator Concierge . 🔭 I'm enhancing my Front End Software Development acumen at Promineo Tech and Bridgevalley Community & Technical College, while also delving into AI/Machine Learning at Codecademy.
 I'm further broadening my technical expertise by pursuing a Bachelor's degree in Computer Science at Western Governors University (WGU).

 🌱 With a passion for advanced web solutions and Java, I am dedicated to pushing technological boundaries and delivering impactful software innovations.